opencadc/science-containers/docs/user-guide/storage/index.md

    /arc/projects/myproject/restored_file.fits
 ```

+---

 ## ⚡ Scratch Storage

 Scratch provides the fastest storage available on CANFAR, but files are **temporary**.

+!!! warning "Important: Scratch Storage Lifecycle"
+    **Scratch storage is wiped at the end of each session**, not nightly as some older documentation stated.
+When your interactive session ends or your batch job completes, all files in `/scratch/` are permanently deleted.

 ### When to Use Scratch